CHECKLIST: marketing your spot

 - Make sure you have the best listing.
 Read our guide here.

-- Make sure you are set up to provide a great experience to guests to turn new guests into regular guests.
+- Ensure you are set up to provide a great experience to guests to turn new guests into regular guests.
 Read our guide here.

-3. Social media: this is a super easy way to get huge awareness for your new spot.
+2. Social media: this is a super-easy way to get huge awareness for your new spot.

 - Share on Facebook: post about Sniffspot directly from your Facebook page.
 Learn more here.